Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Reference cable model

 \section{Reference cable model}

 In this section, we present the reference cable model (see Fig.~\ref{models_overview}(e)) that serves as a reference for the homogenized cable model.
-We start in Section~\ref{sec_cati_cable} with a linear model reproducing the IS coupling currents, based on the CATI method introduced in~\cite{dular2024simulation}.
-Then, in section~\ref{sec_rohm_rohf_cable} we complete the model by including the ROHM, ROHF, and current sharing models in order to account for field dynamics inside the strands.
+We start in Section~\ref{sec_cati_cable} with a (linear) model reproducing only the IS coupling current dynamics, based on the CATI method introduced in~\cite{dular2024simulation}.
+Then, in section~\ref{sec_rohm_rohf_cable} we generalize it by including the ROHM and ROHF models, as well as a current sharing law in order to account for all the field dynamics inside the strands (hysteresis, eddy, IF, ohmic effects).

 We consider Maxwell's equations in the magnetodynamic (or magneto-quasistatic) regime~\cite{jackson1999classical}:

 with $\b$ the magnetic flux density (T), $\h$ the magnetic field (A/m), $\j$ the current density (A/m$^2$), $\e$ the electric field (V/m), $\mu$ the permeability (H/m), $\rho$ the resistivity ($\O\,$m), and $\sigma$ the conductivity (S/m).
 In non-conducting domains, $\rho \to \infty$ and $\j = \vec 0$.